akashacms/akasharender/guide/3-create-content.html.md

 ## HTMLRenderer capabilities

-The HTMLRenderer handles rendering to HTML, as the name implies, and is used for `example.html.md` and `example.html.ejs` and `example.php.ejs`.
+The HTMLRenderer handles rendering to HTML, as the name implies, and is used for `example.html.md` and `example.html.adoc` and `example.html.ejs` and `example.php.ejs`.
 This Renderer class adds extensive capabilities in formatting content with page layouts, using partials (content snippets), and a custom tag processing engine called Mahabhuta.
 With HTMLRenderer, complete control over page layout and structure is possible.

 ### Special considerations for PHP